Pointwise Assouad dimension for measures: Pointwise Assouad dimension

-After making this observation, it is natural to ask if the Assouad dimension of the supporting space is a lower bound for the pointwise Assouad dimension, as it is for the global one.
+Finally, a natural question to ask is if the Assouad dimension of the support of a measure is a lower bound for the pointwise Assouad dimension of the measure, as it is for the global one.
 Our next example shows that this is also not generally the case, in fact, there are measures supported on sets of full Assouad dimension, which have $0$ pointwise Assouad dimension at all points.
 The example is original, but builds on a construction by Le Donne and Rajala \cite[Example 2.20]{LR}.

 \begin{example} Let $x_{n,k}=2^{-2^n}+k4^{-2^n}$ and let $X=\{0\}\cup\bigcup_{n=1}^{\infty}\bigcup_{k=0}^{n-1}\{x_{n,k}\}$.
 Define the measure $\mu$ as

 It is straightforward to show that $\mu$ is a finite doubling measure fully supported on $X$.
 We show that $\dim_{\mathrm{A}}X=1$, and $\dim_{\mathrm{A}}(\mu,x)=0$, for every $x\in X$.